CPT Incoterms: Carriage Paid To Explained

 Risk transfer At first carrier At first carrier

-Insurance Buyer's responsibility Seller must provide minimum Clause A insurance
+Insurance Buyer's responsibility Seller must provide minimum Clauses A insurance

 CPT vs. CFR